Juno-CodePath/JUNO/README.md

    * User can send messages to matched profiles.
 * Profile
    * User can view their profile with their age and number of matches.
+   * User can update their profile.
 * Settings
-   * User can update their profile with their location or add a picture.
+   * User can update their email, location, time of birth etc
-   *  User can filter feed based on age, location, etc.
+   * User can logout
    * User can receive notifications.

 ### 3. Navigation